CivicActions/accessibility/_guide/onboarding-staff.md

 Install a color contrast checker browser extension, such as [ColorZilla for Chrome](https://chrome.google.com/webstore/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp), [ColorZilla for Firefox](https://addons.mozilla.org/en-US/firefox/addon/colorzilla/) or use a free site like [Coolors Color Contrast Checker](https://coolors.co/contrast-checker/112a46-acc8e5)

-### Trello card - Install an accessibility linter in your text editor
+### Trello card - Developers, install an accessibility linter in your text editor or Integrated Development Environment (IDE)

 Install an accessibility linter in your text editor, such as [axe Accessibility Linter for VS Code - recommended](https://marketplace.visualstudio.com/items?itemName=deque-systems.vscode-axe-linter).
 Please note, an accessiblity linter is required for front end dev work.

-### Trello card for Design - Install a color contrast checker in Figma
+### Trello card for Design - Designers, install a color contrast checker in Figma

 Make sure all Figma projects include a color contrast checker, such as [Contrast](https://www.figma.com/community/plugin/748533339900865323/Contrast), or [A11y - Color Contrast Checker](https://www.figma.com/community/plugin/733159460536249875).
 Make sure all Sketch/Invison projects include a color checker such as [Stark](https://www.getstark.co/).
 A color contrast checker that shows WCAG levels is required for design work.